Historically Bold Tours: Perryville Frozen in Time

 The Historically Bold Tour of Perryville will include education on the importance of preserving historic properties.
 A vignette performed at each stop will place you right in the moment of time most true to the history of the properties, and the tour will be finalized with light refreshments aligned with the experience.

-This guided tour will cover Merchant’s Row of historic Perryville, all the way to the Battlefield site itself.
-The tour begins at the 1855 Karrick-Parks House down historic Merchant’s Row to the Johnson Britton House built in 1845.
-A wagon ride (Saturday only) will leave the Johnson Britton house and take you out to the HP Bottom House still standing since 1820.
+This guided tour will cover Merchant’s Row of historic Perryville beginning at the 1855 Karrick-Parks House down historic Merchant’s Row to the Johnson Britton House built in 1845.
+Participants will experience a bonus walking tour and history of historic Merchant’s Row and be served light refreshments at the conclusion of the tour.

 Please note that this is a walking tour for which parts will take place outdoors.
 Some buildings and facilities are not handicap accessible.
 This is a guided tour and not an open house so please arrive 15-20 minutes early.
 Light refreshments will be provided at the conclusion of the tour.